Skip to Main Content

 Click here for instructions on how to use the IRS Data Retrieval Tool.

 If you choose not to use the IRS DRT, you must submit either a signed and dated Federal Tax Return (form 1040) OR an IRS Tax Return Transcript.

-submit an IRS tax return transcript or Federal 1040 (complete and signed with all schedules) if:
+The following cases require that you submit an IRS Tax Return Transcript or Federal 1040 (complete and signed with all forms and schedules):

 Beyond those applications selected for verification, Federal regulations require that our office resolve discrepancies or conflicting information when a FAFSA and/or subsequent paperwork appears incomplete or inaccurate.
 Concordia’s Financial Aid Office may request additional documentation to resolve any discrepancies or conflicting information.